msi-end/booking-management-system/README.md

 Contributions are welcome!
 To contribute to this project, follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
+2. Create a new branch for your feature.
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes.
-4. Push to the branch: `git push origin feature-name`
+4. Push to the branch.
 5. Submit a pull request.

 Please ensure that your code follows the established coding standards and includes appropriate documentation.